mathieuvllm/turing-machine/README.md

 ## Machine 2
 This machine adds 1 to a number, using _ as its blank character.
 In this example, we use 27999 as the initial number.

+## Machine 3
+This machine calculates the two's complement of a given number in binary digits.
+We use 1100 in this example.
+For more info, see [https://en.wikipedia.org/wiki/Two%27s_complement]